-Some years before the start of the Trump era, Five Books approached a number of conservative commentators and politicians and asked them to recommend the books that, for them, defined conservatism.
-The outcome of those ten interviews, conducted by the author and journalist Jonathan Rauch, who is also a senior fellow at Brookings, are listed below.
+Some years before the start of the Trump era, Five Books enlisted the support of author and journalist Jonathan Rauch, also a senior fellow at Brookings, to choose ten conservative commentators and politicians and ask them to recommend the books that, for them, defined conservatism.
+You'll find the interviews Jonathan conducted listed below.

 After the interviews were complete, we asked the panel to vote on which of the 50 or so books that had been chosen were the most important in the conservative canon.
 Here's the outcome of the voting, with all the books that got 5 or more votes: